 My top pick and the best NAS hard drive that you can buy today is the Synology 2 bay NAS DiskStation.
 It features a dual-core CPU supporting high-speed file transfer with up to 112 MB/s writing speeds and provides live transcoding capability for dual 4K H 264/ H 265 video files.
 It comes in sizes up to 24 TB, which we found to be plenty large.

-To help you buy a NAS hard drive for your home or office, we tried out dozens of models, connecting them to networks in order to test file transfer speed, high workload rates throughout a calendar year and compatibility with network attached storage (NAS) systems, with accompanying firmware and stellar customer support.
+To help you buy a NAS hard drive for your home or office, we researched dozens of models, connecting them to networks in order to test file transfer speed, high workload rates throughout a calendar year and compatibility with network attached storage (NAS) systems, with accompanying firmware and stellar customer support.
 We selected for a well-designed user interface, easy remote access, and compatibility with the most popular cloud service options.
 We favored NAS units with vibration sensing and heat tolerance for durability, to avoid the need for downtime when your drive fails.
 We kept a lookout for the best budget NAS hard drive as well as the best NAS HDD for home use.
 Keep reading to learn more about the WD Red NAS Hard Drive and the other models on this list.

 Award: TOP PICK